GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The reason that we think computer science is about computers is pretty much the same reason that the Egyptians thought geometry was about surveying instruments: when some field is just getting started and you don't really understand it very well, it's very easy to confuse the essence of what you're doing with the tools that you use.
+> ### The best book on programming for the layman is Alice in Wonderland, but that's because it's the best book on anything for the layman.
 >
-> ~ *Hal Abelson*
+> ~ *Alan Perlis*

 ---
 ## 🏎 Quick Facts